Hear That Whistle Blow XVII - The Perfect Ending for Katie's Dream

 Katie was in fifth grade now!
 How quickly that had happened.
-She rode the bus back to this school with friends from the one room now going into fifth grade with her.
+She rode the bus back to this school with friends from the one room now going into the fifth grade with her.
 There were also some who went to the big school behind the grade school that rode this bus.
 Katie made a few friends there too.
 It was a long bus ride and plenty of time to talk.
 Plenty of time to make friends.

 She reunited with all her old friends and met her new teacher.
 This teacher had a sister who was a teacher here too and neither one of them had ever been married.
 Spinsters, her mother called them.
 Katie had wanted a close sister very bad for as long as she could remember.
 She could not imagine though wanting to live with her forever and never marry or have children.

 Her mother said it was none of her business to wonder about so she tried her best not to.
 Still, when finishing her work ahead of most others and having spare time she did.
 She wondered so many things that may have led to this.
 Seeing this teacher staring out the window she wondered was she thinking of a sweetheart long ago?
-Was this teacher and her sister in love with the same boy?
+Were this teacher and her sister in love with the same boy?
 Were they tied to their parents who had grown old and feeble and could not leave them?

 There were dozens of stories Katie could come up with before that year was through.
 She was never satisfied that any one of them was the right one.
 It would be a lifelong mystery she longed to know.
 Her memories were all based on actual events and this one would be left a blank page.